Line 52 (Amsterdam Metro): Future

 A number of extension options have been brought up since the line was constructed.
-These include an extension to Schiphol airport to the south and to Zaandam, Purmerend and Nieuwendam in the north.
+These include an extension to Schiphol airport to the south and to Zaandam, Purmerend, and Nieuwendam in the north.

 Extension to Schiphol

-The concept of a North-South line running from Amsterdam-Noord through the Centraal Station to Schiphol was explored in the 1968 Stadsspor plan.
+The concept of a North-South line running from Amsterdam-Noord through the Centraal Station to Schiphol was explored in the 1968 Stadsspoor plan.
 According to the plan the line would continue from Amsterdam Zuid through Amstelveen, along the Beneluxbaan and finally arriving at the airport.

 It was decided to start development on the Oostlijn first, as this required shorter tunnels and thus a lower budget.
 After the Nieuwmarkt riots in 1975, all plans for expanding the metro network were suspended.

-When the North South line was eventfully constructed, the initial plan was for it to continue to the airport, but due to budget concerns this was abandoned.
+When the North-South line was eventfully constructed, the initial plan was for it to continue to the airport, but due to budget concerns this was abandoned.
 In 2015 several relevant parties requested a reconsideration of extending the line to Schiphol.
 The reasoning was that an increase in public transport capacity to the airport was required.
 With the metro, several regional trains running between Amsterdam's stations and the airport could be cancelled, making room for more international and long-distance trains.

 The extension will not be implemented at least until 2030, as the national government has refused to release funds for this project.
-While several parties have set aside a billion euros in November 2022, this will not allow for realization without government spending, as the project is projected at 4 billion euros.
+While several parties have set aside €1,5 billion in November 2022, this will not allow for realisation without government spending, as the project is projected at €4 billion.

 Extension to Zaandam and Purmerend

-In the Noord-Holland provincial coalition agreement in 2019, GroenLinks, VVD, D66 and PvdA seemed to be in favour of extending the line north to Zaandam and Purmerend.
+In the Noord-Holland provincial coalition agreement in 2019, GroenLinks, VVD, D66, and PvdA seemed to be in favour of extending the line north to Zaandam and Purmerend.
 They decided that a feasibility study should be done during the years 2019 - 2023 for this extension.

 Zaandam

-The extension to Zaandam branches off the unbuilt Sixhaven station and continues through Amsterdam Noord via the Klaprozenweg and Cornelis Douwesweg to reach Hembrugterrein in Zaandam via the IJpolder.
-This extension will be particularly useful once the large housing area of the planned Haven-Stad have been built.
+The extension to Zaandam would have branched off from the in 2021 cancelled Sixhaven metro station, and continued through Amsterdam Noord via the Klaprozenweg and Cornelis Douwesweg to reach Hembrugterrein in Zaandam via the IJpolder.
+This extension would have been particularly useful once the large housing area of the planned Haven-Stad had been built.
 The plan provides for more than ten thousand homes in the area.